 But the Bishop of Croydon, the Right Reverend Nick Baines says:

-"You can't remove from the record something that actually happened," said the Bishop of Croydon, the Right Reverend Nick Baines.
+"You can't remove from the record something that actually happened," said the Bishop of Croydon, the Right Reverend Nick Baines.?
+Is that really the comparison you want to make, Reverend?
+I mean, where does the church stand in this analogy?

 "Whether we agree whether it should have happened or not is a different matter.